 Each degree programme generally has its own entrance exam.
 Some UAS degree programmes are in entrance exam co-operation which means the applicant writes one exam and the co-operating UAS accepts the exam result.

 The entrance exam generally contains a written part (essay, multiple choice questions) and an interview.
 In order to be considered for admission based on an entrance exam, the applicant must acquire the minimum passing grades in the exam.
 Samples of entrance exams from previous years are not available.

 Note that the given entrance exam dates cannot be changed.

 The entrance exam information for each degree programme is available on the degree programme's Studyinfo.fi webpage, which you can access from the links in the table below.
 Select the desired programme link below, select "Application process" and then refer to the heading "entrance examination and aptitude test".
-In application year 2020 all Laurea entrance exams are arranged in Finland only.
+Laurea entrance exams are not arranged abroad but some may be arranged online.
 We reserve the right to make changes.